Round Island and Jersey to France swims have become increasingly more popular as a long-distance swimming challenge.

 - intended start time

 - total number of crew on each vessel

 - any assisting craft such as kayaks

-Details of recommended reporting points for a round Island or Jersey to France swim are shown in the appendix of the long distance swimming advice and information download.
+Details of recommended reporting points for a round Island or Jersey to France swim are illustrated on the attached appendix page in figures 1.1 and 1.2.

 Swim start positions near traffic lanes